Sasquatch9228/SH1MMER-Rehost/README.md

 ### Booting Into A Shim

-Once you have injected your raw shim with SH1MMER, go into the Chromebook Recovery Utility, select the settings icon (⚙️), select `Use local image`, and then select your injected shim.
+Once you have injected your raw shim with SH1MMER, go into the Chromebook Recovery Utility extension, select the settings icon (⚙️), select `Use local image`, and then select your injected shim.
 Alternatively, you can also use other flashers such as [BalenaEtcher](https://etcher.balena.io/), [Rufus](https://rufis.ie), [UNetbootin](https://unetbootin.github.io/), and etc.
-*This may take up to 10 minutes, depending on the size of your shim and speed of your USB drive.*
+*This may take up to 20 minutes, depending on the size of your shim and speed of your USB drive.*

 On the Chromebook, press `ESC + Refresh (↻) + Power (⏻)` at the same time to enter the recovery screen, then press `CTRL + D` at the same time and press Enter.
 This should enable Developer Mode or turn off OS Verification.
 *This may be blocked by system policy, but that doesn't matter.*

 Press `ESC + Refresh (↻) + Power (⏻)` at the same time again, then plug in your USB with SH1MMER and you should be booting into the Beautiful World GUI or a CLI screen.
-From here, you can play around with the options and do what you want.
+From here, you can play around with the options and UI and do what you want.

 ***